huggingface/blog/fine-tune-w2v2-bert.md

 | 1100 | 0.074300      | 0.528603        | 0.333696 |
 | 1200 | 0.054000      | 0.503239        | 0.325103 |

 The training loss and validation WER go down nicely.
+In comparison, the same training with [whisper-large-v3](https://huggingface.co/openai/whisper-large-v3), the commonly recognized state-of-the-art ASR model from OpenAI, has a final WER of 33.3%.
+You can find the resulting Whisper checkpoint [here](https://huggingface.co/sanchit-gandhi/whisper-large-v3-ft-cv16-mn).
+This shows that Wav2Vec2-Bert can achieve performance close to or **equivalent to that of the state of the art in low-resource languages**.

 You can now upload the result of the training to the 🤗 Hub, just execute this instruction: